softsideoftech/content/pages/raging.md

 Immediately after getting back from my first 4-day NVW session, I started having [emotional conflicts with my boss](/the-safety-bubble) at work and with my wife at home.

+##############
-After living with a thick skin for so long, I was suddenly sensitive to the slightest judgment.
-A little nagging comment about putting away the dishes could send me reeling.
+(MAKE THIS ABOUT TONE OVER CONTENT, FIND ANOTHER EXAMPLE TOO) After living with a thick skin for so long, I was suddenly sensitive to the slightest judgment.
+A little random comment about putting away the dishes could send me reeling.
 And it seemed to be getting worse.

 A year after starting NVW, I got into a fight with Stacya (over what, I don't know) and I quickly became overwhelmed.
 This was happening about once a month for the last few months.
-This time I became so engaged that my uncontrollable impulse to wreck something was just that, uncontrollable, just like it was when I was 10-years old.
+This time I became so enraged that my uncontrollable impulse to wreck something was just that, uncontrollable, just like it was when I was 10-years old.

 I shoved our 200-pound kitchen table so hard that everything sitting on it flew off to the floor.
 Our teapot shattered and I strained my shoulder and it still wasn't enough.
 I swung my leg to kick something that had fallen off.
 I missed whatever I was aiming for and the force of my leg lifted me off the ground and I fell onto my butt.

-It was so ridiculous that both Stacya and I wanted to laugh.
-I was calm now, but too embarrassed at my behavior to try to make up.
+It was so ridiculous that Stacya laughed.
+I was calm now and almost laughed myself.
+But I too embarrassed at my behavior to try to make up.
 So I pretended to hold onto my anger and stormed off to a cafe for the afternoon.

-Stacya was scared.
+Stacya was angry.
 She was putting up with my behavior and getting increasingly resentful about it.
 Obviously, this wasn't ok, but I didn't know what to do.
 It really felt as if I had no "higher function" when I was in these states.
 And they seemed to be getting more frequent.

 What really bothered both of us was the effect it might have been having on our girls.
 They were usually in another room, but I'm sure they could still hear it.